 Data were analyzed and visualized mainly using R Software (R version 2.15.3) including meta, metefor and mada packages.
 The strength of association was expressed as pooled odds ratio (OR) with corresponding 95% confidence intervals (95% CI).
 Data were extracted from the original studies and recalculated if necessary.
 Heterogeneity was tested using the I2 statistic with values over 50% and Chi-squared test with P ≤ 0.1 indicating strong heterogeneity between the studies [36].
 Tau-squared (τ2) was used to determine how much heterogeneity was explained by subgroup differences.
 The data were pooled using the DerSimonian and Laird random effects model (I2 > 50%, P ≤ 0.1) or fixed effects model (I2 < 50%) according to heterogeneity statistic I2[37].
 A two-sided P ≤ 0.05 was considered significant without special annotation.
-Random-effects meta-regression, were employed to determine how much of the heterogeneity (between-study variance) is explained by the explanatory variables when the heterogeneity was significant [38].
-Nine variables were analyzed in meta-regression, including control types (autogenous and heterogeneous), gender proportion, proportion of TNM stage I samples, mean or median age (> 65 or < =65), single or multiple target detection, sample types (serum or tissue), methylation detection methods (MSP, qMSP), study designs (diagnosis or non-diagnosis) and primer sets.
-Sensitivity analyses were performed to assess the contributions of single studies to the final results with the abandon of one article each time.
+Random effects meta-regression, was employed to determine how much of the heterogeneity (between-study variance) is explained by the explanatory variables when the heterogeneity was significant [38].
+Nine variables were analyzed in meta-regression, including control types (autogenous and heterogeneous), gender proportion, proportion of TNM stage I samples, mean or median age (> 65 or ≤ 65), single or multiple target detection, sample types (serum or tissue), methylation detection methods (MSP, qMSP), study designs (diagnosis or non-diagnosis) and primer sets.
+Sensitivity analyses were performed to assess the contributions of single studies to the final results with the abandonment of one article each time.
 Publication bias was analyzed by funnel plot with mixed-effects version of the Egger test.
 If bias was suspected, the conventional meta-trim method was used to re-estimate the effect size.

-Compared with traditional SNP association study, methylation-associated research might be involved with different methylation-definition thresholds.
+Compared with traditional SNP association studies, methylation-associated research might be involved with different methylation-definition thresholds.
 In these cases, traditional weighted averages (pooled sensitivity and specificity) would not reflect the overall accuracy of the test, because the extremes of threshold criteria could skew the distribution, known as the threshold effect [39].
-Thus, summary receiver operating characteristics (SROC) analysis was applied to meta-analysis of diagnostic tests [39,40].
-The SROC curve shows the performance of the diagnosis ability of APC methylation to NSCLC.
-Each study produces values for sensitivity, specificity and therefore true positive rate (TPR) and false positive rate (FPR), and the plots were placed over the (TPR, FPR) points to form a smooth curve.
-Linear regression model was selected to fit the SROC curve where sensitivity and (1-specificity) are transformed into complex logarithmic variables.
-The exact area under the curve (AUC) for the SROC function was used to assess the accuracy of the test [39].
+Thus, SROC analysis was applied to meta-analysis of diagnostic tests [39,40].
+The SROC curve shows the performance of the diagnostic ability of APC methylation to NSCLC.
+Each study produces values for sensitivity, specificity and therefore true positive rate (TPR) and false positive rate (FPR), and the plots were placed over the TPR and FPR points to form a smooth curve.
+A linear regression model was selected to fit the SROC curve where sensitivity and (1-specificity) are transformed into complex logarithmic variables.
+The exact AUC for the SROC function was used to assess the accuracy of the test [39].

 TCGA data extraction and analysis